psathyrella/partis/docs/subcommands.md

 ### cache-parameters

+Infer a set of parameters describing insertion, deletion, mutation, germline set, etc., which are used to write hmm yaml model files for later inference.
-This is run automatically if `--parameter-dir` doesn't exist (whether this directory is specified explicitly, or is left as default).
+This is run automatically if `--parameter-dir` doesn't exist (whether this directory is specified explicitly or not).
 So you do not, generally, need to run it on its own.

 When presented with a new data set, the first thing we need to do is infer a set of parameters, a task for which we need a preliminary annotation.